Harry Newman (American football): 1935 season

-American Professional Football League

 Brooklyn Tigers (1936)

-In 1936, Newman jumped to the new American Football League and signed with the Brooklyn Tigers.
+In 1936, Newman jumped to the new American Football League (AFL), and signed with the Brooklyn Tigers.
 Newman reportedly made the move "because he got a contract calling for a big increase in salary."
 Newman was one of the first established stars to switch to the new league, and sports writer Harry Grayson reported on Newman's move: "Harry Newman, the former Michigan quarterback who has been the highest paid pro athlete of the last three campaigns, has left the Giants flat to perform with and be the business manager of the American League entry which plans to stage its games at the Yankee Stadium."

 Even before the new league got started, it was reported to be tottering on the brink and a "big flop."
-As one report noted: "That in spite of the fact such outstanding players as Ken Strong,Harry Newman and Gomer Jones are slated to compete for the new clubs."

-On October 19, 1936, Newman scored the Tigers' only touchdown in a loss to Pittsburgh at Forbes Field.

-On November 1, 1936, Newman made a "sensational 45-yard run" that "brought the crowd to its feet" just before the first quarter ended.
+As one report noted: "That in spite of the fact such outstanding players as Ken Strong, Harry Newman and Gomer Jones are slated to compete for the new clubs."
+On October 19, Newman scored the Tigers' only touchdown in a loss to the Pittsburgh Americans at Forbes Field.
+On November 1, Newman made a "sensational 45-yard run" that "brought the crowd to its feet" just before the first quarter ended.
 Newman also kicked a field goal to give the Tigers a 3–0 lead over the New York Yankees, but the Yankees tied it with a field goal.
 Later in the game, Newman ran 75 yards for what appeared to be the winning touchdown, but the play was called back on a clipping penalty.
 In response to the penalty call, the crowd at Yankee Stadium "booed lustily."

-On November 8, 1936, Newman lateraled for both of Brooklyn's touchdowns and kicked both extra points in a 15–14 loss to the Cleveland Rams.
+On November 8, Newman lateraled for both of Brooklyn's touchdowns and kicked both extra points in a 15–14 loss to the Cleveland Rams.